-Even though Père Lachaise Cemetery (Cimetière du Pere Lachaise) in eastern Paris may not be quite as famous as the Eiffel Tower or Arc de Triomphe, its combination of celebrity graves, haunting statues, lush landscaping, and photo-worthy cobblestone lanes make it a top Paris attraction as well as the most visited burial ground in the world, attracting around 3.5 million visitors each year.
+Even though Père Lachaise Cemetery (Cimetière du Pete Lachaise) in eastern Paris may not be quite as famous as the Eiffel Tower or Arc de Triomphe, its combination of celebrity graves, haunting statues, lush landscaping, and photo-worthy cobblestone lanes make it a top Paris attraction as well as the most visited burial ground in the world, attracting around 3.5 million visitors each year.

 Wander along the winding paths criss-crossing the cemetery's rolling slopes, and you'll see elaborate sepulchres, family chapels, and poignant memorials featuring some of the world's best funerary architecture and art in an astounding array of styles: Romanesque, Medieval Gothic, Neoclassic, Italian Renaissance, Second Empire, Eastern Orthodox domes, and Art Nouveau, just to name a few.
-An increasing number of sleekly contemporary granite slabs act as reminders that Père Lachaise continues to welcome new permanent residents.

 Almost everywhere you look, you'll spot sculptures of every size and shape imaginable: plump winged cherubs, macabre skulls flanked by what appear to be bat wings, scantily clad women sprawled across tombstones, disembodied heads of famous men.
-Many are beautiful and touching; some are downright weird.

 If you're a nature lover, you'll appreciate the beauty of the cemetery's specimen trees, beautiful plants, birds, and other wildlife.
-Historians will swoon over the wide swath of French cultural, political, and scientific achievements represented by the illustrious occupants.

 But if you're like most first-time visitors to this "City of the Dead," you probably want to see the graves of famous people buried here.